FAIMS/FAIMS3/infrastructure/aws-cdk/README.md

 - secrets
   - privateKey: ARN of your private key in Secrets Manager
   - publicKey: ARN of your public key in Secrets Manager
+- backup
+  - vaultName: The name of the AWS Backup vault to create or use
+  - retentionDays: The number of days to retain backups (default: 30)
+  - scheduleExpression: The cron schedule for running backups (default: daily at 3 AM)
+- couch
+  - volumeSize: The size in GB of the EBS volume to mount to the EC2 instance
+  - ebsRecoverySnapshotId: (Optional) The ID of an EBS snapshot to recover from in the root device

 ### Using Your Configuration